 Workers targeted with workplace harassment should keep in mind that they may have legal options to hold their employers accountable.

-The Los Angeles employment law attorneys at the Law Offices of Kesluk, Silverstein & Jacob can help workers who have been unfairly targeted with workplace harassment.
+The Los Angeles employment law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. can help workers who have been unfairly targeted with workplace harassment.